Like many things in life, it can be easier to first understand what is employee experience in relation to what it isn’t.

 Employee engagement’s limits help us understand employee experience

 You might be wondering where employee engagement comes into play here.
 After all, at the top of this article, we declared that EX and engagement are not one and the same.
 Yet plenty of data positions engagement as the key differentiating factor in how employees deliver the customer experience.

 In 2016, the Temkin Group found that companies creating successful customer experiences had one and a half times as many engaged employees than those that didn’t.
 So in order to produce those results, does engagement need to be a separate focus from employee experience?
 Just what is employee experience in relation to employee engagement?

 Business leaders are talking about employee engagement today because it’s the latest in a long line of labels used to describe employee motivation and performance.

-In the early 20th century, a more product-centric and industrial era, the focus was on making employees more efficient at creating goods and performing services.
-The focus shifted towards terms like morale, satisfaction, and commitment as more humane understandings of labor developed throughout the later 20th century.
+In the early 20th century, a product-centric and industrial era, the priority was making employees more efficient at creating goods and performing services.
+Focus shifted towards terms like morale, satisfaction, and commitment as more humane understandings of labor developed throughout the later 20th century.
 Notably, every single one of these metrics is still in use today in some fashion, signifying their value has not been lost in this progression.